kootenpv/kootenpv.github.io/_posts/2019-11-17-shrynk-using-machine-learning-to-learn-how-to-compress.md

 You can see that in the case of this file, it is recommend to store the data as `csv+bz2`, as it yields a very small file on disk (and it uses the default settings).

 Running all the compression benchmarks only took 3 seconds on my laptop, which might make you wonder why we wouldn't just always run the benchmarks?
 Well, for any sizeable dataframe, you do not want to have to run the benchmarks as this can take a very long time - especially for an unfortunate compression algorithm taking a long time for the particular data at hand.
 At the same time, why run the benchmarks when we can predict?

-### Where the idea came from

-Initially I was storing cryptocurrency prices as a `.csv.gz` files as this was the smallest of the options I could write my pandas dataframe.
-Later, I realized there's also the Parquet format, even offering multiple compression options (mentioned above).

-I had another look at how I could compress my data even further, and then I realized:

-> What if, based on the characteristics of the data, we could automatically choose the best format?

-Rather than having to run the benchmarks for each file *all the time*, we can do something better.
 Enter Machine Learning.

 ### Machine Learning